bcdidryo/bioknack/README.markdown

 *bioknack* Scripts
 ------------------

-Right now, there is only a measly single script in *bioknack*:
+Right now, there are only two measly scripts in *bioknack*:

 * **chagger.rb**
   * Augments a part-of-speech tagged documents with character-based